 ~ Son Virgil Phillip Miner, a.k.a.
 Gregg ~

-At the age of 16, on May 21, 1924, using the name "Miner," he was married.
-His bride was 20-year-old Josephine Ruth Pulver, daughter of Jared "Jerry" and Grace (Sackett) Pulver of Pine Grove, MI.
+At the age of 16, on May 21, 1924, using the name "Miner," he married 20-year-old Josephine Ruth Pulver ( ? - ? ), daughter of Jared "Jerry" and Grace (Sackett) Pulver of Pine Grove, MI.
 On his marriage license, Virgil gave his age as 18 and his father's name as "John Gregg" which needs to be sorted out.
 At the time, he was a papermaker in Kalamazoo, and she a factory worker.

 The marriage apparently ended during the 1920s.
-In 1930, the census shows that as a 22-year-old, he lived with his mother and step-father in Kalamazoo County, MI.
+In 1930, the census shows that as a 22-year-old, Virgil lived with his mother and step-father in Kalamazoo County, MI.

 ~ Son William Henry Miner ~